jeradhoy/TrailRoutes/README.md

-# [http://trailroutes.jerad.co/](trailroutes.jerad.co): A running and backpacking trail route finding application
+# [trailroutes.jerad.co](trailroutes.jerad.co): A running and backpacking trail route finding application

 The following writeup was submitted for the graduate level MSU CS class, CSCI 550: Advanced Databases, for our semester project.